peombwa/KeyManager/README.md

 # KeyManager
-Library to manage keys in Linux, MacOS and Windows.
+Key manager is a POC library that can be used to store and retrieve keys/tokens securely on Linux, Windows and MacOS (Not supported).